Ryoka Yuzuki

 Ryoka Yuzuki (柚木 涼香, Yuzuki Ryōka) is a Japanese actress and voice actress.
 She has played voice roles in a number of Japanese anime including Satsuki Kiryūin in Kill la Kill, Ino Yamanaka in Naruto and Boruto: Naruto Next Generations, Shamal in Magical Girl Lyrical Nanoha A's, Temari in Shugo Chara!, Risa Momioka in To Love-Ru, Akio Fudou in Trinity Seven, Minagi Tohno in Air, Shizuka Hiratsuka in My Youth Romantic Comedy Is Wrong, As I Expected, Tomoe Mikagura in Tailenders, and Uruoi-chan in Pururun!
 Shizuku-chan.

-More recently, she has played the roles of Sayu's mother in Higehiro, Hilda Boreas Greyrat in Mushoku Tensei, Courage in Food Wars!: Shokugeki no Soma, and Metera in Granblue Fantasy Versus.
+More recently, she has played the roles of Sayu's mother in Higehiro, Hilda Boreas Greyrat in Mushoku Tensei, Courage in Food Wars!: Shokugeki no Soma, and Metera in Granblue Fantasy.